uptane/uptane-standard/uptane-standard.md

 * Per ECU:
     * A unique identifier (such as a serial number)
     * The vehicle identifier the ECU is associated with
-    * An ECU key (symmetric or asymmetric; for asymmetric keys only the public part SHOULD be stored)
+    * An ECU key (symmetric or asymmetric; for asymmetric keys, only the public part SHOULD be stored)
     * The ECU key identifier (as defined in {{common_metadata}})
     * Whether the ECU is a primary or a secondary